Some Insights and Ways to Develop Effective Teams

 Having said that, while relationships are the foundational element of team performance, it is, by no means, the only element that teams need to be effective.
 HR practices, compensation structures, internal incentive programs, leadership competency, and skills competencies, among other characteristics, all play a role in determining whether a team succeeds.
 Nevertheless, positive relationships between colleagues within an organization, regardless of position, are fundamental to every other part of the team performance equation.
 As we say all the time here at Summit, members of high performing teams and organizations do things for each other not because they have to but because they want to.

-In short, team building encompasses anything we do with our teams with the objective of enhancing performance by building relationships.
+In short, it encompasses anything we do with our teams with the objective of enhancing performance by building relationships.
 The main goal of team building events, therefore, is relationship-building, which will be further discussed in the next section.

 What is the Purpose of a Team Building Event?